The Soul-making School

 “Feminine consciousness rises out of the mother, and you have to be grounded in that, because without it you’d just be blown away by spirit.
 Feminine consciousness, as I see it, means going into that grounding and recognizing there who you are as a soul.
 It has to do with love, with receiving—most of us in this culture are terrified of receiving.
 It has to do with surrendering to your own destiny, consciously—not just blindly, but recognizing with full consciousness your strengths, your limitations.” — Marion Woodman

-Our first semester is devoted to the inner work of the Maiden/Mother archetypal dyad and we are working consciously with this ‘tension of opposites’: Security vs Anxiety.
+Our first semester is devoted to the inner healing work of the Maiden/Mother archetypal dyad and we will be working consciously with this ‘tension of opposites’: Security vs Anxiety.

 As spring blooms around us in the waking world of the Northern Hemisphere, perhaps your inner Maiden can come out and play, trusting that she will be mirrored and contained at last- that she will be received- by your inner, positive, Conscious Mother.
-You will learn to have greater access to what often feels impossible to find: true delight in- and cherishing in- all the perfectly imperfect younger parts of you that long for the security that unconditional love can provide.
+You will learn to have greater access to what often feels impossible to find: true cherishing and delight in all the perfectly imperfect younger parts of you that long for the security that unconditional love can provide.

-We will also focus on many ways we can ward off the energy and influence of the archetypes Negative Mother and Death Mother - both inner and outer- particularly in the ways that these archetypal energies impact our nervous system (anxiety), creative process, how we feel about our bodies and food, how we experience sisterhood, and how we can or can’t receive love from ourself and others.
+We will also focus on the many ways we can ward off the energy and influence of the archetypes of the Negative Mother and Death Mother - both inner and outer- particularly in the ways that these archetypal energies impact our nervous system (anxiety), creative process, how we feel about our body and food, how we experience sisterhood, and how we can or can’t receive love from ourself and others.

-Kimberly Ann Johnson, author of Fourth Trimester and Call of the Wild and Bethany Saltman, author of Strange Situation: A Mother’s Journey Into the Science of Attachment will be our guest teachers for the semester.
-In their presentation together Delight: Cultivating and Embodying Inner Security, Kimberly and Bethany will expertly weave attachment research together with the work of embodying the feminine soul.
+Kimberly Ann Johnson, author of Fourth Trimester and Call of the Wild and Bethany Saltman, author of Strange Situation: A Mother’s Journey Into the Science of Attachment will be the guest teachers for this semester.
+In their presentation together Delight: Cultivating and Embodying Inner Security, Kimberly and Bethany will expertly weave attachment research together with practices for embodying delight.

 Summer Semester: